youki-dev/youki/docs/src/developer/documentation_mdbook.md

 Currently this documentation is hosted at [https://youki-dev.github.io/youki/](https://youki-dev.github.io/youki/), using GitHub pages.
 GitHub CI actions are used to automatically check if any files are changed in /docs on each push / PR merge to main branch, and if there are any changes, the mdbook is build and deployed to gh-pages.
 We use [https://github.com/peaceiris/actions-mdbook](https://github.com/peaceiris/actions-mdbook) to build and then [https://github.com/peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) GitHub action to deploy the mdbook.

 When testing locally you can manually test the changes by running `mdbook serve` in the docs directory (after installing mdbook), which will temporarily serve the mdbook at `localhost:3000` by default.
 You can check the mdbook documentation for more information.
+(If you are running inside a Dev Container, use `mdbook serve -n 0.0.0.0` instead)

 If you want to test it using gh-pages on your own fork, you can use following steps in the docs directory.